Why Feedback Cultures Fail — and What Systems Need Instead

 Clarity can exist while truth disappears.

-In fact, extreme clarity can increase silence if people believe “the decision is already made” and speaking up only makes them look disloyal.
+In fact, extreme clarity can increase silence if people believe the decision is already made and speaking up will only make them look disloyal.

 Not all truth becomes feedback.